Attila's throne in the Isle of Torcello in VeniceMysteries & Legends

 Despite the legend being untrue, this stone throne dates back to the 5th century, when the first settlers arrived at the Isle of Torcello.
 The throne was instead used as the seat of the magister militum, the governor of the island, during council meetings and when administering justice.

-You can visit the beautiful Torcello with our half-day excursion to the most famous Venetian islands, or discover the secret itineraries of its ancient cathedral with our guided visit of the Torcello Basilica.
+You can visit the beautiful Torcello with our half-day excursion to the most famous Venetian islands, or discover its secret itineraries with our tour 'The treasures of Torcello Island: tour with local guide'.